guprobr/WakkaQt/readme.md

 This software is currently in Alpha stage for developers to test.
 Help requested: for Windows and MacOS tests.
 NOTE: gStreamer is required on all platforms.

+*WARNING*: low-latency kernel seems unstable, I'm currently investigating where the issue could be.
+Don't run the app on low-latency kernel to avoid system locks, etc. If you are a developer, Help really wanted with this.

 # WakkaQt - Karaoke App

 WakkaQt is a karaoke application built with C++ and Qt6, designed to record vocals over a video/audio track and mix them into a rendered file.
 This app features webcam recording, YouTube video downloading, real-time sound visualization, and post-recording video rendering with FFmpeg.